microchip-pic-avr-solutions/epc9143-power-advanced-voltage-mode-control/epc9143-avmc.X/sources/pwr_control/devices/README.md

 ##### Step 2) Cloning Subtree Repository

-Further using Git Bash use the subtree add command to clone the contents of this code library into the target project
+Further using Git Bash use the `subtree add` command to clone the contents of this code library into the target project

-* `$ git subtree add --squash --prefix=<code_library_target> subrepo-buck main`
+* `$ git subtree add --prefix=<code_library_target> subrepo-buck main --squash`

 with `<code_library_target>` = path to sub-folder within the target project directory structure this code library should be cloned to (e.g. my_project.X/sources/power_control/devices).

 #### 3) Pulling latest version from Library Repository
-When there is a new version of this code library is available, you can pull it by using the following command in the Git Bash:
+When a new version of this code library is available, you can pull it by using the `subtree pull` command in the Git Bash:

-`$ git pull --squash --prefix=<code_library_target> subtree-buck master`
+`$ git subtree pull --prefix=<code_library_target> subtree-buck main --squash`

-with `<code_library_target>` = path to sub-folder within the target project directory structure this code library should be cloned to (e.g. my_project.X/sources/power_control/devices).
+with `<code_library_target>` = path to sub-folder within the target project directory structure this code library has been cloned to (e.g. my_project.X/sources/fault_handler/drivers).

 #### 4) Pushing new version back to Library Repository
-When changes have been made to files of this code library, a new version can be pushed back to the library repository by using the following command in the Git Bash:
+When changes have been made to files of this code library, the new version can be pushed back to the library repository by using the `subtree push` command in the Git Bash:

-`$ git push --squash --prefix=<code_library_target> subtree-buck feature/version-update`
+`$ git subtree push --prefix=<code_library_target> subtree-buck feature/version-update --squash`

-with `<code_library_target>` = path to sub-folder within the target project directory structure this code library should be cloned to (e.g. my_project.X/sources/power_control/devices).
+with `<code_library_target>` = path to sub-folder within the target project directory structure this code library has been cloned to (e.g. my_project.X/sources/fault_handler/drivers).

 <span style="color:red">
-    Note:<br>
+    <u><b>Note:</b></u><br>
     Pushing directly to the library project 'main' or 'develop' branches may be prohibited.
-    Hence, changes can only be pushed to feature branches.
+    Hence, <i><u><b>changes can only be pushed to feature branches</b></u></i>.
 A Pull Request is required to review and merge changes to 'develop'.
-Once changes have been approved they may be merged into branch 'main' through another pull request. this new 'main' version can be tagged with a new version number, which then can be pulled into other target projects.
+Once changes have been approved and merged int 'develop', they may be merged into branch 'main' and thus released as new version through another pull request.
+This new version of 'main' can be tagged with a new version number and pulled into target projects.
 </span>